Researchers reveal why some people may be less likely to catch Covid

 However, Dr Simon Clarke, Associate Professor in Cellular Microbiology, University of Reading, told Science Media Centre it was important not to get too carried away by the findings.

 "These data should not be overinterpreted.
-It seems unlikely that everyone who has died or had a more serious infection, has never had a cold caused by a coronavirus," he explained.
+It seems unlikely that everyone who has died or had a more serious infection, has never had a cold caused by a coronavirus," he said.

 "It could be a grave mistake to think that anyone who has recently had a cold is protected against Covid-19, as coronaviruses only account for 10-15 per cent of colds.